zhongk8194/DH110-A06/README.md

 For the color scheme, I decided to stick with CNN's existing brand colors of red, black, and gray.
 Though I tried out a green variation (I tried green because it is opposite of red on the color wheel), I thought that it looked out of place and didn't fit the vibe of the brand.
 After eye-dropping the colors on the existing CNN website, I noticed that they actually use two different shades of red — one darker, for their logo and other design elements (like the red circle next to the "LIVE TV" and the background box on the "LIVE UPDATES" label on the first picture), and one brighter, for text.
 I checked the color contrast for each color.
 As for the feature I designed, I did so while taking into consideration existing design rules on the website.
 For example, I made sure the drop shadow and the cornor radius on the dropdown that I designed matched the existing one on the website.

 ## Interactive Prototype
 Here is the <a href="https://www.figma.com/file/p1gaHYkho81C894hVpk6tl/DH-110?node-id=29%3A2">link</a> to the prototype.
-There are two features that I designed and prototyped, and the prototype starts at the first feature.
+There are two features that I designed and prototyped; the prototype starts at the first feature.
 To view the prototype of the second feature, click anywhere on the last screen of the first feature or click on the profile icon at any point.

+My interactive prototype supports the following tasks:
+**Feature 1:**
+1. Clicking the "Customize" button.
+2. Choosing desired settings.
+3. Clicking "Apply".
+4. Viewing the new screen with customized settings.

+**Feature 2:**
+1. Clicking the profile icon.
+2. Clicking on "Settings".
+3. Toggling ON Accessibility Mode.
+4. Returning to the homepage through the CNN logo on the navigation bar.

 Here are two gifs that demonstrate each prototype: <br><br>